Shower is running cold and it wakes you up like no alarm has ever managed. We are approaching summer, but it’s still freezing.

 I check the boiler.
 AGPO Ferroli Econoforte HMA32 is a fancy setup with an unfamiliar reading on display:

 E.01.
-I am able to guess that it’s an error code, about which, wife and I have no clue.
-I search for the manual lying around somewhere in the attic, and hallelujah, it’s in Dutch.
-No time for translation, because it’s 8:30am, and I’m running late for work.
+I am able to guess that it’s an error code about which, wife and I have no idea.
+I search for the manual in the attic and hallelujah, it’s in Dutch.
+No time for translation because it’s 8:30am and I am running late for work.

 It’s now 7 in the evening.

-It happens about twice a year, we’re told.
-Possibly due to differential temperatures leading to vaporization of water from the sump.
+It happens about twice a year we’re told, possibly due to differential temperatures leading to vaporization of water from the sump.
 We now know what to do the next time around.